 Current Status: Land acquisition is complete and restoration is scheduled to begin in 2014-2015

 Phase II: Acquiring the overlooking "North Viewshed" to protect the historic prairie view

-In 2013, 31 ha (76 acres) adjacent to the Allwine Prairie Tract on the north (named the "North Viewshed") were purchased with funding from the Nebraska Environmental Trust, a private donor (Hayes-Bragg family), the Papio Missouri River NRD and UNO.
+In 2013, 31 ha (76 acres) adjacent to the Allwine Prairie Tract on the north (named the "Barbi Hayes Overlook") were purchased with funding from the Nebraska Environmental Trust, a private donor (Barbi Hayes), the Papio Missouri River NRD and UNO.
 By expanding the boundaries of the existing preserve to the north, the new landscape incorporates the surrounding hilltops so visitors will see the full sweep of the historic prairie that once extended from horizon to horizon.

 Current Status: Land acquisition is complete and being farmed until restoration efforts begin.

 Phase III: Acquisition of the remaining land in the watershed, including land west and north of the preserve

 Presently we are seeking financial support to acquire land both to the west of the original Allwine Prairie Tract (the "West Watershed") and north of the Barbi Hayes Overlook (the "North Tract") with the goal being to incorporate the entire Glacier Creek watershedand within the preserve boundaries.
 Incorporating the entire watershed within preserve boundaries will facilitate research, education, and habitat conservation at the site in various ways, including by (1) dramatically increasing the diversity of habitats available for research and education and for protection of native plants and animals, (2) reducing off-site impacts on the preserve such as pesticides in water draining down-slope from adjacent homes or agricultural fields, and (3) minimizing both light and sound pollution from surrounding developments.